AleksEdwards/PubRec_Data/README.md

 If you use PubRec-Bench in your research, please cite:

+If you use this dataset in academic work, please cite:

 ```bibtex
 @inproceedings{edwards-etal-2026-pubrecbench,
   title = {Report-based Recommendations for Policy Making and Agency Operations: Dataset and {LLM} Evaluation},